ocaml/ocaml.org/data/planet/hannes/deploying-authoritative-ocaml-dns-servers-as-mirageos-unikernels.md

 <p>As fine print, while this tutorial was about the <code>mirage</code> zone, you can stick any number of zones into the git repository.
 If you use a <code>_keys</code> file (without any domain prefix), you can configure hmac secrets for all zones, i.e. something to use in your let's encrypt unikernel and secondary unikernel.
 Dynamic addition of zones is supported, just create a new zonefile and notify the primary, the secondary will be notified and pick it up.
 The primary responds to a signed SOA for the root zone (i.e. requested by the secondary) with the SOA response (not authoritative), and additionally notifications for all domains of the primary.</p>
 <h3>Conclusion and thanks</h3>
 <p>This tutorial presented how to use the OCaml DNS based unikernels to run authoritative name servers for your domain, using a git repository as the source of truth, dynamic authenticated updates, and let's encrypt certificate issuing.</p>
-<p>There are further steps to take, such as monitoring -- have a look at the <code>monitoring</code> branch of the opam repository above, and the <code>future-robur</code> branch of the unikernels repository above, which use a second network interface for reporting syslog and metrics to telegraf / influx / grafana.
+<p>There are further steps to take, such as monitoring (<code>mirage configure --monitoring</code>), which use a second network interface for reporting syslog and metrics to telegraf / influx / grafana.
 Some DNS features are still missing, most prominently DNSSec.</p>
-<p>I'd like to thank all people involved in this software stack, without other key components, including <a href="https://github.com/mirage/ocaml-git">git</a>, <a href="https://irmin.io/">irmin 2.0</a>, <a href="https://github.com/mirleft/ocaml-nocrypto">nocrypto</a>, <a href="https://github.com/haesbaert/awa-ssh">awa-ssh</a>, <a href="https://github.com/mirage/ocaml-cohttp">cohttp</a>, <a href="https://github.com/solo5/sol5">solo5</a>, <a href="https://github.com/mirage/mirage">mirage</a>, <a href="https://github.com/mmaker/ocaml-letsencrypt">ocaml-letsencrypt</a>, and more.</p>
+<p>I'd like to thank all people involved in this software stack, without other key components, including <a href="https://github.com/mirage/ocaml-git">git</a>, <a href="https://github.com/mirage/mirage-crypto">mirage-crypto</a>, <a href="https://github.com/mirage/awa-ssh">awa-ssh</a>, <a href="https://github.com/solo5/sol5">solo5</a>, <a href="https://github.com/mirage/mirage">mirage</a>, <a href="https://github.com/mmaker/ocaml-letsencrypt">ocaml-letsencrypt</a>, and more.</p>
 <p>If you want to support our work on MirageOS unikernels, please <a href="https://robur.coop/Donate">donate to robur</a>.
 I'm interested in feedback, either via <a href="https://twitter.com/h4nnes">twitter</a>, <a href="https://mastodon.social/@hannesm">hannesm@mastodon.social</a> or via eMail.</p>